semerda/CodePath-Flicks/README.md

 - [x] All images fade in.
 - [x] For the large poster, load the low-res image first, switch to high-res when complete.
 - [x] Customize the highlight and selection effect of the cell.
-- [x] Customize the navigation bar
+- [x] Customize the navigation bar.

 The following **additional** features are implemented:

-- [x] Using Custom Fonts - OpenSans
+- [x] Using Custom Fonts - OpenSans.
-- [x] Added Genres to Movies list
+- [x] Added Genres to Movies list.
-- [x] Added Browser to launch Movie Homepage from Movie Detail
+- [x] Added Browser to launch Movie Homepage from Movie Detail.
-- [x] Added App Icon - Kraken Flicks
+- [x] Added App Icon - Kraken Flicks.
-- [x] When image fails, loads the Kraken Failed placeholder image
+- [x] When image fails, loads the Kraken Failed placeholder image.
-- [x] Using NSNotificationCenter to notify when layouts should be updated in ViewController
+- [x] Using NSNotificationCenter to notify when layouts should be updated in ViewController.
-- [x] Customized MBProgressHUD so it's explicit/informative between Loading and Searching
+- [x] Customized MBProgressHUD so it's explicit/informative between Loading and Searching.
-- [x] Added Infinity Scroll
+- [x] Added Infinity Scroll.
 - [x] Used [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) - a better way to deal with JSON data in Swift.
 - [x] Used [DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) - for showing empty datasets whenever the view has no content to display.